Top 5 Pros and Cons of CrossFit Training

 CrossFit participants reported higher levels of intrinsic motivation, part of which was enjoyment and affiliation (sense of community).
 This may improve long-term adherence to CF workouts.
 (11) Also, the challenging part of the workout may contribute to the participant’s confidence and self-image.

 CrossFit workouts are also pretty time-effective.
-While you won’t become a pro athlete with a 20-minute workout, it’s impressive how challenging even 8 minutes at high intensity can actually be.
+While you won’t become a pro athlete with a 20-minute workout, it’s impressive how challenging even 8 minutes at high intensity can be.
 For those pressed for time, CrossFit workouts might come in handy.

 summary